 She has taught creative writing through The University of Arizona, Arizona State University, Phoenix and Mesa Community Colleges, and The Virginia G. Piper Center for Creative Writing.

 Her work has been published in journals including Night Train, Red Rock Review, The Normal School, The Coachella Review, Monsoon Voices, The Review Review, Pilgrimage, and Other Voices, among others.
 She is the recipient of Arizona Commission on the Arts awards and scholarships to Sewanee, Bread Loaf, and DISQUIET.
-Her memoir is forthcoming in 2024.
+Her memoir is forthcoming.

 During quarantine, she took up poetry to explore the loss of her youngest brother during the COVID-19 pandemic.
 You can listen to those poems through the Piper Center for Creative Writing, or check out Carol’s fiction in The Coachella Review.